 If it is certain that the variable has a unique name in the bucket, or that it doesn’t matter the origin of the device that send the data, you can select ‘AnyDevice’ as origin.
 Doing so, when requested, Tago will return the most recent data of that variable, independently of the device that originated it.

-With this option it is possible to hide the bucket from the bucket list, which is helpful when you create a bucket for special purposes and don’t want the user to worry about it.
+This option can be used to hide the Bucket on the list of buckets, which is helpful when you create a bucket used for special purposes and don’t want to mix it with those used to store data coming from devices.
+Also, when a Bucket is not visible, it will not appear in the list of variables of a Widget or Action session.
 Sometimes you may want to create a hidden bucket for special scripts purposes, like a temporary bucket used only in the Analysis.

 If you need to make a reference to a bucket, like when you want to access it from a script in the Analysis, you will need to use its bucket ID.
-The bucket ID can be found under the bucket general information.
-The ID is unique and generated by Tago; it cannot be modified.
+The bucket ID can be found under the section more of the selected bucket.
+The ID is unique and generated by Tago.
+It cannot be modified.

 Amount of data records¶

 The amount of data stored into each bucket is also showed in the More section.

 Additional information about the variables contained in a bucket is showed under ‘Variables’

 The list shows the name of the variables, the number of records and the units for each one.